 Breakfast is an important meal of the day they say.
 I am truly grateful for my parents who never failed to feed us like kings in the morning.
 Breakfast in Asia rarely involved cow’s milk, pancakes, and waffle.
 Not back in my childhood at least.
 Noodles and rice are staples for breakfast.
 Dad would walk into the house with food he brought home from shops that have opened early in the morning.
 Lau shu fun was one of my very favorite breakfasts he brought home often.

 There are so many versions of how people cook lau shu fun.
-In Medan where I grew up, lau shu fun is not stir-fried like in Singapore and Malaysia (I love the stir-fried version too).
-It is usually served with ground meat, sometimes hard-boiled eggs and soup on the side.
+In Medan where I grew up, lau shu fun is not stir-fried like in Singapore and Malaysia, which is called bee tai bak/mee tai mak.
+It is usually served with brasied ground meat, sometimes hard-boiled eggs and soup on the side.
 The lau shu fun my dad bought though, If I remember it correctly, the meat has a much pale color.
 It didn’t seem like it’s been braised in soy sauce.
 The version I made here is much darker because I braised them in soy sauce.
-But nevertheless, it brought back memory of my late dad 🙂
+But nevertheless, it brought back a memory of my late dad 🙂